skeezicsb/PERQemu/PERQemu/Readme.txt

 Solution:  A patch to detect and fix this automatically was included in PERQemu v0.5.8 through v0.6.5; the CPU was modified to correct the issue and the patch removed in v0.6.6 (experiments branch).
-Suggest upgrade to v0.7.5 or later.
+Upgrade to v0.7.5 or later.

 5. PNX video glitches.